achakraborty2024/movie-recommendation-system/README.md

 ***Item-Based Clustering***: Using KMeans clustering on Autoencoder-learned latent features to group similar movies.

-***Sentiment analysis*** On movie overviews is performed using the VADER tool from the NLTK library.
+***Sentiment analysis***: On movie overviews is performed using the VADER tool from the NLTK library.

-***Agentic*** An Agentic Flow using LangChain and OpenAI is also implemented to interpret natural language user input, detect sentiment, and utilize the recommendation models via defined tools.
+***Agentic***: An Agentic Flow using LangChain and OpenAI is also implemented to interpret natural language user input, detect sentiment, and utilize the recommendation models via defined tools.

 ![AI Agent Flow](./src/MovieRecommendationsAgenticFlow.png)